-Expenditures under grants from the Division of Adult Education are subject to the Uniform Administrative Requirements, Cost Principles, Audit Requirements for Federal Awards, Subpart
+Expenditures under grants from the Division of Adult Education are subject to the Uniform Guidance, Subpart E-Cost Principles.

-E-Cost Principles.
 In addition, state Act 143 and federal Title II, WIOA funds may not be used in the following cases: (This list is not comprehensive.)